emlearn/emlearn-micropython/doc/multi_dimensional_arrays.md

 - How is the data buffer/array stored?
 Anyone using `array.array`?
 - How are the dimensions stored?
 - What order is the data stored in?
-- Would it be possible to
+- Would it be possible to operate on a `mdarray` without intrusive modifications?
+- How could an implementation strategy look like?

 ## Modules